High Protein Banana Pudding {with Chessmen Cookies}

 • Place lid or top on each jar/container.
 Allow to refrigerate for at least 6 hours.

 • Enjoy!
 Top with additional banana slices or chessmen cookies if you prefer.
+Keep in the fridge for 2-3 days.

 You can also use a rectangle or square glass dish and layer cookies, banana slices, then pudding mixture.
 Top with more chessmen cookies for a fun look (see original recipe).